mesosphere/dcos-commons/docs/pages/ops-guide.md

 ## Zookeeper/Exhibitor

-**Note: This should only be used as a last resort (i.e. break glass in case of emergency).
-Touching anything in ZK may cause your service to behave in inconsistent, even incomprehensible ways.**
+**Break glass in case of emergency: This should only be used as a last resort.
+Modifying anything in ZK directly may cause your service to behave in inconsistent, even incomprehensible ways.**

-DC/OS comes with Exhibitor, a commonly used frontend for viewing zookeeper.
+DC/OS comes with Exhibitor, a commonly used frontend for viewing Zookeeper.
 Exhibitor may be accessed at `https://yourcluster.com/exhibitor`.
-A given SDK service will have a `dcos-service-<svcname>` visible here.
+A given SDK service will have a node named `dcos-service-<svcname>` visible here.
 This is where the Scheduler puts its state, so that it isn't lost if the Scheduler is restarted.
 In practice it's far easier to access this information via the Scheduler API (or via the service CLI) as described earlier, but direct access using Exhibitor can be useful in situations where the Scheduler itself is unavailable or otherwise unable to serve requests.

 [<img src="img/ops-guide-exhibitor-view-taskstatus.png" alt="viewing a task's most recent TaskStatus protobuf in Exhibitor" width="400"/>](img/ops-guide-exhibitor-view-taskstatus.png)

-# Performing common operations
+# Common operations

 This guide has so far focused on describing the components, how they work, and how to interact with them.
 At this point we'll start looking at how that knowledge can be applied to a running service.

-## Initial configuration
+## Initial service configuration

 The DC/OS package format allows packages to define user-visible install options.
 To ensure consistent installs, we recommend exporting the options you use into an `options.json` file which can then be placed in source control and kept up to date with the current state of the cluster.
 Keeping these configurations around will make it easy to duplicate or reinstall services using identical configurations.